frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/fd8f2b651f6708b30a515ef4f236e277)

 The alpha layout aims to reduce lateral finger movement on the index finger.
 In fact the lower key of the inner column has been completely removed in this version.
 A slightly older version performed very well in an [analyzer](docs/prime-on-the-analyzer.md), with low SFU (same finger utilization) stats and low travel distance.
+For absolute minimum SFBs, swap P and F.  For lower left pinky usage (but higher inner index), swap V and J.

 Some of the punctuation keys use non-standard shift mappings.
 See `shift_defs.h`.

 Except for Shift, there are no modifiers on the alpha layer.
 To access them, use the SYMS or EDIT layer, hold the modifiers down, then release the layer key.
-(This is a bit like Callum mods except it doesn't use a one-shot.
-It's not exactly how I wanted to do it, but it was easy to implement.
-I'll do a writeup on it some other time.)
+(This is a bit like Callum mods except it doesn't use one-shots.
+It's not exactly how I wanted to do it, but it was easy to implement.)

 There are a number of combos on this layer, defined with a bunch of macros to reduce boilerplate.
 I have a userspace implementation called "[comboroll](docs/comborolls.md)" to avoid timing issues with QMK's overlapping combos.
 See `combo_defs.h` for combo definitions.

-This key layout works best with the combos or comborolls described at the link above.
+This layout works best with comborolls as described at the link above.
 I recommend at a minimum setting up a combo for ER on the right hand.
 If that works out, add SP, ES, ED, and VE, then consider the rest of the combos in the [comborolls](docs/comborolls.md) note.

-For absolute minimum SFBs *without* combos, swap P and F.  For lower left pinky usage (but higher inner index), swap V and J.

 ### SYMS

-Activated by the left thumb (hold).
+Activated by the left thumb.

 ![kyria-rsthd-prime-syms](docs/images/kyria-rsthd-prime-syms.png)

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/1fe2cfee9a3cba7f4a122ce6527332ab)

-Unshifted, this layer contains most of the punctuation keys.
-I've arranged them so that many common (in programming) two-letter sequences can be typed with an inward roll.
+Unshifted, this layer contains the rest of the punctuation characters.
+I've arranged them so that many common (for me) two-letter sequences can be typed with an inward roll.
 For example: `{% %} <% %> </ /> => ~/`.
+Additional sequences such as `<?` `?>`  `!=` `);` are accessed with comborolls, to avoid flipping between the alpha and syms layers.

 The ten digits are accessed with Shift, akin to [Programmer Dvorak](https://www.kaufmann.no/roland/dvorak/), but arranged in a 3x3 numpad-like grid.

+Cut, copy and paste are chorded on the left hand top row.

 ### EDIT

-Activated by the right thumb (hold).
+Activated by the right thumb.

 ![kyria-rsthd-prime-edit](docs/images/kyria-rsthd-prime-edit.png)